15 rules for communicating at GitHub

 8. Master the gentle bump

 We’re all busy.
 Sometimes things get past us.
 Sometimes we don’t care about things, or want to give others space to weigh in.
-If a pull request has been open for a sufficient amount of time, and a relevant stakeholder was mentioned but hasn’t weighed in (or has an action item that he or she hasn’t completed), gently bump the thread.
+If a pull request has been open for a sufficient amount of time, and a relevant stakeholder was mentioned but hasn’t weighed in (or has an action item that they haven’t completed), gently bump the thread.
 Yes, the entire thread.
 Public shaming goes a long way (or someone else will jump in on their behalf).

 In practice, there’s a few reasons it’s called the “gentle” bump: